YuqiaoZhang/ComputerScience/Analysis/1_Real_Analysis.md

 ### Continuous Mapping (Topology) 连续映射(拓扑)
+The sequential convergence preservation condition
-\[Pugh 2015\] / 2 A Taste of Topology / 2 Continuity / Definition  //preserve sequential convergence
+\[Pugh 2015\] / 2 A Taste of Topology / 2 Continuity / Definition

+The (ϵ, δ)-Condition
-\[Pugh 2015\] / 2 A Taste of Topology / 2 Continuity / The (ϵ, δ)-Condition / 4 Theorem  //The (ϵ, δ)-Condition
+\[Pugh 2015\] / 2 A Taste of Topology / 2 Continuity / The (ϵ, δ)-Condition / 4 Theorem
 ProofWiki / Sequential Continuity is Equivalent to Continuity in the Reals
 ProofWiki / Continuous Mapping is Sequentially Continuous

+The sequential convergence preservation condition (Improved)
-\[Pugh 2015\] / 2 A Taste of Topology / Exercises / 13  //Preservation of convergence of sequence implies continuous
+\[Pugh 2015\] / 2 A Taste of Topology / Exercises / 13
 > Proof - Sketch
 > we construct (pn) such that pn = q + 1/n as "4 Theorem //The (ϵ, δ)-Condition"
 > we construct (qn) such that q2n = p and q2n-1 = pn which impies (qn) doesn't converge